 Lace by the Seaside

-She began her career as a painter, fascinated by portraits of Rembrandt and contemplative atmospheres of Rothko’s colour fields.
-Yet, after a couple of years, she realized oil painting was not for her.
-She turned to pottery and began experimenting with bowls and imprinting leaves in ceramic.
+She began her career as a painter, fascinated by portraits of Rembrandt and contemplative atmospheres of Rothko’s color fields.
+However, after a couple of years, she realized oil painting was not for her.
+Therefore, she turned to pottery and began experimenting with bowls and imprinting leaves in ceramic.
 One day when she was at the seaside, she saw some curiously shaped tree branches lying on the beach and she visualized a crochet pattern between their smaller twigs.
-This is how it all began, in 2009 she started her production of ceramic lace which would fill the tree holes, gaps in old city walls or between the pavement panels.
+This is how it all began.
+In 2009, she started her production of ceramic lace which would fill the tree holes, gaps in old city walls or between the pavement panels.